ivogeorg/ce-learning-progression-004-03-Computation/learning-progression-with-la-schema.md

 Add left operand to accumulator | `1010100` | **`1`**`01` | `01101001`

 Notice two things:
-1. The accumulator is as long as the two multiplicative operands combined.
+1. The accumulator is as wide as the two multiplicative operands combined.
 2. Whenever there is a 0 bit in the right operand, there is just a left shift of the left operand; whenever there is a 1 bit in the right operand, there is a left shift of the left operand and addition of the left operand to the accumulator.

 But how can we get the correct bit of the right operand?
 We right shift it and `[<cept>]`_mask out_ all but the `[<cept>]`_least significant bit (LSB)_ (meaning the rightmost).
 Let's recall the logical function and operation AND: